derykmakgill/511/draft.md

 ## Breaking the fallacies, one at a time

-Breaking Satoshi is all about, among other things, exposing these economic fallacies that have led to the ‘breaking’ of Satoshi’s vision for Bitcoin, and one I’ve written about the last two days is the idea of Bitcoin as digital gold, a 'store of value' as opposed a medium of exchange, which is just about the most pernicious economic myth in Bitcoin today.
+Breaking Satoshi is all about, among other things, exposing these economic fallacies that have led to the ‘breaking’ of Satoshi’s vision for Bitcoin.

+One I’ve written about the last two days is the idea of Bitcoin as digital gold, a 'store of value' as opposed a medium of exchange, which is just about the most pernicious economic myth in Bitcoin today.

-Thought manipulators in BTC love to name drop thinkers like Rothbard and Mises and Hayek to justify this point, and one book in particular they say is a must read is Rothbard's *[What Has Governnment Done to Our Money?](https://amzn.to/2TGoCkX)*
+Thought manipulators in BTC love to name drop books from thinkers like Rothbard and Mises and Hayek to justify this point, and one book in particular they say is a must read is Rothbard's *[What Has Governnment Done to Our Money?](https://amzn.to/2TGoCkX)*

-The Nakamoto Institute, which is run by the most [redacted bit that is unfit for print], even hosts a free copy on their website, but you should click my [Amazon affiliate link]((https://amzn.to/2TGoCkX)) and buy a hard copy.
+The Nakamoto Institute, which is run by the most [redacted bit that is unfit for print], even hosts a free copy on their website, but you should click my [Amazon affiliate link]((https://amzn.to/2TGoCkX)) and buy a hard copy because as we'll see, nobody is reading their free one.

 It’s a [book](https://amzn.to/2TGoCkX) I hadn't read since 8th or 9th grade but it really informed a lot of my thinking on monetary questions.
-Whenever I've seen this book mentioned in support of the 'digital gold as store of value' idea, I’ve always thought that I don’t remember taking away the same points from the book that the small-block Bitcoiners have.
+Whenever I've seen this book mentioned in support of the 'digital gold as store of value' idea, I’ve always thought that I don’t remember taking away the same points from the book that the small-block Bitcoiners have taken away from it.

 Well, this evening I had a bit of gin and sat down to reread it and was I amazed at how much they have bastardized Rothbard's incredible [work!](https://amzn.to/2TGoCkX) I have to assume they have never read it, because it's not a minor point here or there that they've missed, it's the entire point.